bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 1. Provide the required NDK version in the `NDK Revision` input field.
 Leave this input empty if you are not using NDK in your project.

+![](/img/android-ndk.png)

 The Step runs the `gradlew dependencies` command and prints out a list of dependencies and SDK components that are relevant to your project.
-Then the Step installs all them.
+Then the Step takes care of installing them.

-![](/img/android-ndk.png)

-### Manual installation of Android SDKs?
+### Manual installation of Android SDKs

 As an alternative to `Install missing Android SDK components` you can manually install the missing Android SDKs as well.

-{% include message_box.html type="important" title="When to use the Script Step" content=" Please only use the `Do anything with Script` step solution if you really need an alternative to the `Install missing Android SDK components Step`, as you'll have to manually update the `Script content` if the Android tools change. "%}
+{% include message_box.html type="important" title="When to use `Do anything with our Script`" content=" Please only use the `Do anything with Script` step solution if you really need an alternative to the `Install missing Android SDK components Step`, as you'll have to manually update the `Script content` if the Android tools change. "%}

 Before you start: